Surface-supplied diving: Pneumofathometer

-A Pneumofathometer is a device used to measure the depth of a diver by displaying the back-pressure on a gas supply hose with an open end at the diver, and a flow rate with negligible resistance in the hose.
+A pneumofathometer is a device used to measure the depth of a diver by displaying the back-pressure on a gas supply hose with an open end at the diver, and a flow rate with negligible resistance in the hose.
 The pressure indicated is the hydrostic pressure at the depth of the open end, and is usually displayed in units of metres or feet of seawater, the same units used for decompression calculations.

 The pneumo line is usually a 0.25 inch bore hose in the diver's umbilical, supplied with breathing gas from the gas panel via a supply valve.
 Downstream from the valve there is a branch to a high resolution pressure gauge, a restriction to flow to the gauge, and an overpressure relief valve to protect the gauge from full panel supply pressure in case the pneumo line is used for emergency breathing gas supply.
 Each diver has an independent pneumofathometer, and if there is a bell, it will also have an independent pneumofathometer.

 Low-pressure breathing air compressor

 A low-pressure compressor is often the air supply of choice for surface-supplied diving, as it is virtually unlimited in the amount of air it can supply, provided the delivery volume and pressure are adequate for the application.
 A low-pressure compressor can run for tens of hours, needing only refueling, periodical filter drainage and occasional running checks, and is therefore more convenient than high-pressure storage cylinders for primary air supply.

-It is however, critical to diver safety that the compressor is suitable for breathing air delivery, uses a suitable oil, is adequately filtered, and takes in clean and uncontaminated air.
+However, it is critical to diver safety that the compressor is suitable for breathing air delivery, uses a suitable oil, is adequately filtered, and takes in clean and uncontaminated air.
 Positioning of the intake opening is important, and may have to be changed if the relative wind direction changes, to ensure that no engine exhaust gas enters the intake.
 Various national standards for breathing air quality may apply.

 Power for portable compressors is usually a 4-stroke petrol (gasoline) engine.
 Larger, trailer mounted compressors, may be diesel powered.
-Permanently installed compressors on dive support boats are likely to be powered by 3-phase electric motors.
+Permanently installed compressors on diving support vessels are likely to be powered by 3-phase electric motors.

 The compressor should be provided with an accumulator and a relief valve.
 The accumulator functions as an additional water trap, but the main purpose is to provide a reserve volume of pressurised air.
 The relief valve allows any excess air to be released back to the atmosphere while retaining the appropriate supply pressure in the accumulator.